FineTuneChicago/PragProg-High-Performance-PostgreSQL-for-Rails/README.md

 </details>

 Before you run it, let's set some environment variables.
 Open the file `db/setup.sh` and read the comments at the top for more info about these env vars:

+> If you are using the Dev Container, open the `.env` file and use the values defined there for more straightforward setup

 - `RIDESHARE_DB_PASSWORD`
 - `DB_URL`